karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

 ## The usual suspects

+**Please note**: This project is in high demand, and we don't want to turn down too many strong applications.
+Therefore, we might accept 2 students for it: you would then work together, one person benchmarking, the other improving the code, then vice versa.
+Together, the two of you could have a very big impact; but this requires some preparation: we need a well-documented list of all the algorithms that need work.
+So if you're interested in this project, it would be a good idea to start benchmarking some of our algorithms (against scikit learn).
+This could be your first pull-request :)

-This project is likely to receive many applications.
-While a small amount of competition is healthy, it would be unfortunate if we had to turn down 10 really strong applications since we can only take one.
-So make sure you also look at the other projects -- the point is to get involved in Shogun itself.
+But make sure you also look at the other projects -- the point is to get involved in Shogun itself.
 You can guess from the [mailing list archives](getting in touch) how many people will apply for each project.